 Your motorhome has an electrically operated rear step.
 In the event of the rear step being left extended, a buzzer, positioned behind the dashboard, will sound (when the ignition is switched on) - and will continue to do so until the rear step has been fully retracted.

 Changing a Light Bulb

-The front and rear marker lights, and the high level brake light, are LED type and should not normally require any attention.
+The front marker lights, all lamps fitted on the back panel and the side marker lights (where fitted) are LED type and should not normally require any attention.